Qt Test Overview

 cpu-cycles.
 The full list of counters can be obtained by running any benchmark executable with the option

-- Using the performance counter may require enabling access to non-privileged applications.
+Note that using the performance counter may require enabling access to non-privileged applications.

 See Writing a Benchmark in the Qt Test Tutorial for more benchmarking examples.